kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 To begin we are going to create an instance of our contract:

-`$ zos create FirstContract --init initialize --args 2019,18,Juliette`
+`$ zos create FirstContract --init initialize --args 2019,19,Juliette`

 We are reinitializing our contract through the initialize function and we need to pass arguments to it.
-Thus we are initializing our contract to have year be 18 and name be Juliette.
+Thus we are initializing our contract to have year be 2019, age be 19, and name be Juliette.

 After creating our instance we want to test it using our Truffle console.

 `$ npx truffle console --network local`

-Once the Truffle console is up we are going to follow the following commands:
+Once the Truffle console is up we are going to do the following:

-`$ firstContract = await FirstContract.at('your address')`
+`$ firstContract = await FirstContract.at('your-address')`
 `undefined`

 Note: Our command is what is next to the $ and our output is the next line.
 We have 4 commands we are going to perform in our console.

-The address you're going to use will be directly underneath the 'Instance created at &lt;a different address; you don't want this one>' sentence that was executed from the zos create command.
+The address you're going to use will be directly _underneath_ the 'Instance created at <an-address>  sentence that was executed from the zos create command.

 `$ firstContract.year()`
 `<BN: 7e3>`